Accelerated Nursing Program (ABSN, Second Degree)

 - Analyze the nursing care environment through the use of technological knowledge and skills

-If you cannot commit to a full-time accelerated nursing program, we also offer a Weekend BSN program on our Main Campus in Gwynedd Valley, Pa.
-This part-time program, which can be completed in just three years, is available to students with a bachelor's degree in another field who want to transition to a career in nursing.
+If you cannot commit to full-time accelerated nursing programs, or don't meet the prior education requirements for a second bachelor's, we also offer a Weekend BSN program and a four-year Bachelor of Science in Nursing (BSN) degree program on our Main Campus in Gwynedd Valley, PA.
+The Weekend BSN program, which can be completed in just three years, is another second degree nursing program available to students with a bachelor's degree in another field who want to transition to a career in nursing.
+The four-year undergraduate BSN program is for aspiring nurses who do not already have a bachelor's degree in another field.

 A Nursing Educational Community 50 Years in the Making

 Our nursing faculty members bring clinical expertise and a passion for the nursing profession to the classroom.
-In our small classes, they will become your partners and mentors as you prepare to discover the Next.
+In our small classes, they will become your partners and mentors as you bring your future into focus.

-The ABSN at GMercyU is a 15-month, 68-credit degree program developed for students who hold a bachelor’s degree in another field.
+The ABSN at GMercyU is a full-time, 16-month, 67-credit second degree BSN program developed for students who hold a bachelor’s degree in another field.

 |NUR 208||Introduction to Professional Nursing|